druxt/druxt.js/docs/README.md

 features:
 - title: Simplicity first
   details: Using minimal configuration, DruxtJS Site uses Drupal's JSON:API data to drive a Vue.js powered decoupled site.
-- title: NuxtJS in the front
+- title: Nuxt.js in the front
   details: Nuxt is based on a powerful modular architecture.
 You don't have to reinvent the wheel to get PWA benefits.
 - title: Drupal in the back
   details: Leverage an API-first architecture, robust configuration management, and unparalleled extensibility to build the web of the future.